| |

 Egypt, Greece, the whole of Europe, the human

-inhabited places of both Americas…and also in
+inhabited places of both Americas

 England and Ireland.
 In all these lands, Isvar was